 Even so, both Australia and New Zealand deserve all the credit for keeping this dessert alive and kicking with its endless array of toppings and magnificent displays.

 - Egg whites, preferably organic

 - White wine vinegar

-- Freshly whipped cream (not the spray cream!)
+- Freshly whipped cream from 36% fat content cream (not the spray cream!)

 - Fresh berries of your choice